Datasets and Sheets

 Table: This is the default visualization that shows the selected columns in a grid format with data in different rows.
 The grid comes with customizable pagination with default set to 10 rows at a time.

 GridChart: This visualization can be used to analyze data across multiple dimensions in a pivot view.
-The fields to be shown in rows and columns as well as measure to be shown in the grid can be customized.
+The fields to be shown in rows and columns as well as the measures to be shown in the grid can be customized.

 - Bar: This visualization presents the data in a bar chart format.
 By default the first non-aggregate column selected is mapped on the X-axis, while all the aggregate columns selected are mapped on the Y-axis using different colors.
 A legend is included and can also be used to select a particular Measure or aggregate for visualization.
 The chart type and column mapping may be changed through Visualization Settings